Bryan Clauson remembered at Chili Bowl | FOX Sports

 TULSA, Okla.
 (AP) Reminders of the late Bryan Clauson were everywhere at the Chili Bowl Nationals.

-There was Justin Grant, driving the team’s No. 39 car to victory in the Friday night feature – the same No. 39 that Clauson drove to victory in the very same race a year earlier and just months before he died of injuries from a crash in Belleville, Kansas.
+There was Justin Grant, driving the Clauson-Marshall No. 39 car to victory in the Friday night feature – the same number Clauson himself drove so often in his career.

 There were the decals on the Clauson-Marshall team’s cars which read: ”Driven 2 Save Lives,” a nod to the team’s Race to Save Lives campaign to increase the number of organ and tissue donors.